Find answers to your burning questions about the Kinkonauts about these topics!

 I’m interested in trying improv.
 How do I start?

-- We suggest starting with Intro to Improv Part I, which is a four-week class designed for complete beginners to explore the foundations in a supportive environment!
+- We suggest starting with one of our introductory classes designed for complete beginners to explore the foundations in a supportive environment!

-- You can also come to a Drop-in Dojo – an all-levels class offered (almost) every Saturday.
-Dojo is a fun way to meet different improvisers in the community.
+- You can also come to Accelerator, our drop-in workshop – an all-levels class offered (almost) every Saturday.
+Accelerator is a fun way to meet different improvisers in the community.

 - And if you haven’t seen a show, we definitely recommend that, too!
 If you have any more questions, send us a note at email@example.com.